syncfusion-content/wpf-docs/wpf/Diagram/Stencil/Stencil.md

 ## Add symbols in a Stencil

-The [Symbol](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.Symbol.html) is used to visualize the elements in a Stencil that can be created using the following ways:
+The [Symbol](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.Symbol.html) is used to visualize the elements in a stencil that can be created using the following ways:

  * Using the diagram elements.
  * Using the SymbolViewModel.